Home > Grants for Children > Grants for Children K-O

 Applications should be addressed to Mr.K.P.Dias FCA, Regina House, 124 Finchley Road, London, NW3 5JS

-Newlife provides essential equipment to terminally ill and disabled children under 19 years who live in the UK.
+people who are disabled or terminally ill under 19 years who live in the UK.

 Nihal Armstrong Trust